MrCornau/HowToFindLeadUsersOnline-Fast/README.md

    ├─ 03_CrawlComments.py #scrape comments into an csv file (Pagination includet)
 ```

-#### 3. Use Webservices like ParseHub
+#### 3. Use web services like ParseHub

-Furthermore, you can use providers like [Parshub](https://www.parsehub.com/) to get comments more easily.
-They offer a user-friendly interface to filter HTML code similar to the Beautiful Soup Library.
-In contrast, however, this approach is not unlimited free of charge.
+In addition, you can use providers such as [Parshub] (https://www.parsehub.com/) to get comments more easily.
+They provide a user-friendly interface for filtering HTML code similar to the Beautiful Soup Library.
+In contrast, however, this approach is not free indefinitely.

-# 3. Defining Patterns and Words
+# 3. Definition of patterns and words

-Use the words which have been collected in the Workshop to create patterns _(Worksheet 3 & 8)_.
-If the field is new and the jargon of the field could not be evaluated by experts, we recommend using a Word2Vec Model to find word embeddings in your data corpus.
-Thus, further words can be found within a subject area, but also deonyms.
-For example, the deonym Tempo (handkerchiefs) could be uncovered by such a model.
-While analysing gardening forums, we came across the deonym Toro, which is used for lawn mowers.
+Use the words collected in the workshop to create patterns _(Worksheets 3 & 8)_.
+If the subject area is new and the jargon of the subject area could not be evaluated by experts, we recommend using a Word2Vec model to find word embeddings in your data corpus.
+This way, more words can be found within a subject area, as well as deonyms.
+For example, the deonym tempo (handkerchiefs) could be uncovered by such a model.
+While analyzing gardening forums, we came across the deonym toro, which is used for lawn mower.

 ```
    Word2VecExamples/